DRUG POLICY & PSYCHEDELIC RESEARCH

 They work closely with Release in the UK on drug policy reform and they sit on the advisory council for the MAPS Public Benefit Corporation, ensuring that MDMA Psychotherapy will be accessible to people of colour and other communities historically marginalised, and disproportionately impacted by the war on drugs.

 In 2018, Camille co-produced RE:GENERATE, an arts festival on drug policy, racial justice and liberation.
-In 2019, they were invited to co-design and facilitate at the MAPS hosted, Psychedelic Medicines & Cultural Trauma workshop in Kentucky.
+In 2019, they were invited to project manage, co-design and facilitate at the MAPS hosted, Psychedelic Medicines & Cultural Trauma workshop in Kentucky.
 This event was a precursor to the first MDMA Psychotherapy training for therapists of colour.

-Most recently, Camille chaired a talk at Somerset House on Psilocybin & Altered States of Consciousness featuring Robin Carhart Harris, Darren Springer and Mike Jay.
+In 2020, Camille chaired a talk at Somerset House on Psilocybin & Altered States of Consciousness featuring Robin Carhart Harris, Darren Springer and Mike Jay.